From the

 ‘Investment uncertainty is hurting our sector and the broader construction supply chain, said Ms Delannoy.
 ‘The latest cancellation of the Stonehenge tunnel and Arundel bypass schemes, following the previous cancellation of the northern leg of HS2, further erodes business confidence.

-‘Likewise, new Government reviews on transport and the hospital building programme add to this uncertainty, turning any attempt to forecasting and business planning into parody.
+‘Likewise, new Government reviews on transport and the hospital building programme add to this uncertainty, turning any attempt at forecasting and business planning into parody.
 This worsens the already weak outlook for the industry.

 ‘The Chancellor must urgently address these issues by providing clear policies to reduce uncertainty and spur growth in line with the Government’s ambitions.
 This includes improving delivery on critical infrastructure investment and upgrades and ensuring that the planning system supports the domestic supply of minerals and mineral products, which is essential for the wider construction and economic recovery.’